UPenn-RoboCup/UPennDev2/README.md

 To build the codebase, run 'make' with one of the following options:

-    make ash         # for operating the physical ASH robot make webots_ash  # for running ASH simulations in webots make teststand   # for operating the linear actuator teststand make robotis_arm # for operating the robotis arm make tools       # for run-time monitoring using Matlab
+    make ash           # for operating the physical ASH robot make webots_ash    # for running ASH simulations in webots make vrep_ash      # for running ASH simulations in vrep make teststand     # for operating the linear actuator teststand make robotis_arm   # for operating the robotis arm make arm_teststand # for operating the two armed teststand make tools         # for run-time monitoring using Matlab